-If you’re still hungry after a trip to Fassbender & Rausch, consider taking the Berlin Food Tour.
-Tours are available in both German and English, and kids pay half price.
+If you’re still hungry after a trip to Fassbender & Rausch, consider taking one of the many Berlin food tours.
+Tours are available in both German and English, and kids pay half price. we

-The tour combines all the best of Berlin’s culinary scene, from sauerkraut to pastries.
-The only one big downside is the length.
-The tour lasts most of the day, which is great bang for your buck, but not ideal for little ones.
+Tours usually combine all the best of Berlin’s culinary scene, from sauerkraut to pastries.
+The only one big downside is the length, as tours last most of the day, which is great bang for your buck, but not ideal for little ones.